no-limit-movies/no-limit-movies/README.md

 2. **Open in Visual Studio**
    - Launch **Visual Studio 2022** (or newer) with C++ development tools installed
-   - Open the `NoLimitMovies.sln` solution file
+   - Open the `No Limit Movies - Public.sln` solution file

 3. **Add your credentials**
    - In the source code, find the section with Jackett, qBittorrent, and MPV settings